 There are two ways to use Wave in a meeting: either with a saved workbook that has tabs representing key areas for discussion or with a personal dashboard based on such a workbook.

 In most configurations of Wave, the default Overview dashboard will likely include views that reflect team commitments, starting with a summary of the transformation of performance that can be reviewed at the start of your meeting.
-You can then dig into the views to further explore specific workstreams and other details about what is coming due, what needs attention, and how the transformation is progressing against plan.
+You can then dig into the views and add filters and grouping to further explore specific workstreams and other details about what is coming due, what needs attention, and how the transformation is progressing against plan.
 If your Overview dashboard does not include this information, please reach out to your Wave Super User.